trifork/apoteksapp-documentation/SECURITY-SCHEME.md

 Request and response examples of the communication with the authorization server (Trifork Identity Manager) can be found below. \
 A Java-based demo client is available in this repository inside the subdirectory [/pharmacy-oauth2-authentication-demo](./pharmacy-oauth2-authentication-demo).

+Regarding the signing certificate, please note:
+- The certificate must be included in the header of the client JWT.
+- The certificate must be issued by the following issuer:
+    - Test: issuer=C = DK, O = TRUST2408, CN = TRUST2408 Systemtest VII Primary CA
+    - Production: issuer=C = DK, O = TRUST2408, CN = TRUST2408 OCES Primary CA

 ## Examples

 Request and response examples.